Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

 Given the game is loading and the system conditions are working fine When the game loads
-Then the main menu is dispayed in User Interface
+Then the main menu is displayed in User Interface